hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

   * `tlsDisable` (`boolean: true`) - When set to `true`, changes URLs from `https` to `http` (such as the `VAULT_ADDR=http://127.0.0.1:8200` environment variable set on the Vault pods).

 * `server` - Values that configure running a Vault server within Kubernetes.

-  * `securityContext` - Values that configure Vault pods security context.

-    - `readOnlyRootFilesystem` (`boolean: true`) - When set to `true`, the root filesystem of the container is read only.

   * `resources` (`string: null`) - The resource requests and limits (CPU, memory, etc.) for each of the server.
 This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
 If this isn't specified, then the pods won't request any specific amount of resources. **Setting this is highly recommended.**